rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default REPOSITORY_FRAGMENT;
 {{< /highlight >}}

-You have split out this partial query (fragment), because you will use it more often in this application in the next sections.
-Indeed you will already use it for the local state update mechanism in this section, hence the refactoring in the first place.
+You split this partial query (fragment), because it is used more often in this application in the next sections for a local state update mechanism, hence the previous refactoring.

-Since the fragment shouldn't be imported directly from the *src/Repository/fragments.js* path to your Profile component, because the *src/Repository/index.js* file is the preferred entry point to this module, you want to import and export the fragment from there (*src/Repository/index.js*).
+The fragment shouldn't be imported directly from the *src/Repository/fragments.js* path to your Profile component, because  the *src/Repository/index.js* file is the preferred entry point to this module.

 {{< highlight javascript "hl_lines=2 4" >}}
 import RepositoryList from './RepositoryList';